alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second-year [Digital Humanities Ph.
-D.](https://www.epfl.ch/education/phd/eddh-digital-humanities/) student at [EFPL](https://www.epfl.ch/en/) and a Research Assistant in the [Social Computing Group](https://www.idiap.ch/en/scientific-research/social-computing) at [Idiap Research Institute](https://www.idiap.ch/en) under the supervision of [Prof. Daniel Gatica-Perez](https://www.idiap.ch/~gatica/).
+D.](https://www.epfl.ch/education/phd/eddh-digital-humanities/) candidate at [EFPL](https://www.epfl.ch/en/) and a Research Assistant in the [Social Computing Group](https://www.idiap.ch/en/scientific-research/social-computing) at [Idiap Research Institute](https://www.idiap.ch/en) under the supervision of [Prof. Daniel Gatica-Perez](https://www.idiap.ch/~gatica/).

 I am working on designing computational tools for urban security missions, together with multiple European cities and NGOs, following a human-centered methodology as part of the [IcARUS](https://www.icarus-innovation.eu/) project, funded under the European Union H2020 program.